Substance Misuse & Treatments

 Treatment Centers for Healthcare Professionals

-Healthcare Professionals and Addiction
+Healthcare Professionals and Substance Abuse

 Any healthcare professional will agree that the level of stress and demand can bring one to seek relief on any given day.
 Some may find that physical activity is sufficient to release a stressful day.
 Others might find that the best way to unload the day’s ordeals is to distract themselves with online gambling.
 Then, a percentage finds it easier to use stimulants or relaxants to deal with everyday demands.